-2. Greenfield H2

-- i.
-Building a new DRI-EAF mill using green hydrogen from the start of operations - Developing new steelmaking capacity in the most favourable locations is an archetype being pursued in other countries and worth exploring for the UK xii ETC analysis based on company announcements, press releases, and discussions with industry.
+- 2. Greenfield H2: Building a new DRI-EAF mill using green hydrogen from the start of operations; developing new steelmaking capacity in the most favourable locations is an archetype being pursued in other countries and worth exploring for the UK - 3.
+Separate iron and steelmaking: Building a new EAF mill and importing green DRI, in the form of hot briquetted iron (HBI), from outside the UK; an option to address the possibility that conditions for domestic hydrogen ironmaking may not be economically favourable in the UK xii ETC analysis based on company announcements, press releases, and discussions with industry.